 conditions do occur, they may come suddenly without

 warning and cause serious problems after the warranty

 or leaky drains may not allow downspout water or

 foundation wall water to escape.
 Perimeter, footer, or

 foundation drains are installed around the exterior of a

-house below the basement floor to intercept and dispose
+house below the basement floor to intercept and prevent groundwater build-up and

 seepage under the house.
 If these drains are improperly